pstuffa/pstuffa.github.io/dashboard/README.md

 <img width="758" alt="screen shot 2016-12-10 at 10 55 59 pm" src="https://cloud.githubusercontent.com/assets/8422826/21086646/71c9f594-bfec-11e6-9788-c58707d5d3ca.png">

-I noticed a few things immediately: the United States had by far the most in any metric, but all of Europe is larger.
+I noticed a few things immediately: the United States had by far the largest in any metric.
+Europe though, was larger than North America.
 Comparing countries to each other would mean I would need to somehow handle the United States so that it didn't dwarf all the other results.
-Also, there was only four months worth of data, so I might be able to do small multiples types of visualizations.
-I liked this chart I had seen recently in [The Upshot](http://www.nytimes.com/interactive/2016/12/06/upshot/how-to-know-what-donald-trump-really-cares-about-look-at-who-hes-insulting.html) and wanted to see if I could do something similar here:
+Also, there was only four months worth of data, so I might be able to do small multiples types of visualizations, like sparklines.

+I liked this chart I had seen recently in [The Upshot](http://www.nytimes.com/interactive/2016/12/06/upshot/how-to-know-what-donald-trump-really-cares-about-look-at-who-hes-insulting.html) and wanted to see if something similar would work here:

 <img width="1129" alt="screen shot 2016-12-11 at 9 32 44 pm" src="https://cloud.githubusercontent.com/assets/8422826/21086319/693bf326-bfe9-11e6-9296-7fd545991ff0.png">